Analytics Cards

 • Sender: Sending identity.

-• Campaign Type: Type of interactive campaign on which the message was sent: Keyword.
+• Campaign Type: Type of automation on which the message was sent: Keyword.

-• Date: Date when the interactive campaign was created.
+• Date: Date when the automation was created.

-• Participants: Total number of users who have interacted with the interactive campaign.
+• Participants: Total number of users who have interacted with the automation.

-• Status: For Open Audience, the status of the interactive campaigns is Live.
+• Status: For Open Audience, the status of the automations is Live.

 Chatbot: